Walter McCrone: Vinland Map

 The Vinland Map appears to be a 15th-century mappa mundi showing a landmass in the Atlantic Ocean, directly south-west of Greenland, labelled Vinlanda Insula ("Isle of Vinland").
 It first came to light in 1957 and was acquired by Yale University in 1964.
-The map's authenticity would have demonstrated the awareness of European catographers of a part of the American continent, before the voyages of Christopher Columbus.
+The map's authenticity would have demonstrated the awareness of European cartographers of a part of the American continent, before the voyages of Christopher Columbus.
 McCrone, already reputed for his expertise in authenticating ancient documents and works of art, was asked by Yale to analyze the map in 1972.
 In 1974, he published evidence that the ink of the map contained synthetic anatase (a form of titanium dioxide), a substance not used as a pigment until the 1920s.
 McCrone detected the anatase in the yellow ink that the forger used to simulate the natural discoloration that appears over long periods of time around lines drawn on parchment in medieval iron gall ink.

 McCrone's work on the Vinland Map led to a protracted controversy, with other researchers continuing to argue for the document's authenticity and discounting the presence of anatase as insignificant.
 In 2021, Raymond Clemens, the curator of early books and manuscripts at Yale's Beinecke Rare Book & Manuscript Library where the map is housed, declared that it had been conclusively shown to be a fake.
 That judgment was largely based on the presence of synthetic anatase in the ink, as first identified by McCrone.